bbenjamin/do-doc-crawl/README.md

 This project is a web crawler designed to extract internal links from the Drupal documentation site.
 It creates a hierarchical JSON tree of all internal links within the `#block-system-main` section, crawling through 12 levels of nesting.

+## Warning: AI + Human Chaos
+The initial build was AI generated

 ## Project Structure

 ```